Premier, MP & MLA Visit Portage The 17th - PortageOnline.com

 This month will kick off the new year with a visit to the Portage la Prairie Chamber of Commerce by some high profile politicians.
-That's from president Dave Omichinski who outlines the line-up of who'll be in town in a couple of weeks for you to meet
+That's from president Dave Omichinski who outlines the line-up of who'll be in town in a couple of weeks for you to meet.

 "The premier will be visiting us on January 17th.
 We're looking at probably doing a 5:00 to 7:00 p.m. wine and cheese meet-and-greet.
 We have the premier coming out along with our MLA Ian Wishart, and at least two other provincial cabinet members, along with our MP."